 The park is open every day of the year at 8am including holidays.
 It closes based on the season and when the sun goes down.
 This is the schedule for 2017:

 Many people opt to take a tour to Muir Woods National Park.
-This saves you the hassle of renting a car for the day and dealing with bay area traffic.
+This option saves you the hassle of renting a car for the day and dealing with bay area traffic.
 It also means you don't have to fight for parking, which is really difficult here on the weekends and during the busy summer months.

 Since Muir Woods isn't that far from SF, most people stop in Sausalito either before or after their visit.
 This tour combines a trip to both.
 It also includes a 60-minute narrated cruise around the bay.

 If you want to visit both Muir Woods and California's Wine Country, then this is the tour that I'd recommend for you.
 This full day tour lasts around 9 hours and is full of activities.

 The next best option (aside from the tours) to get to Muir Woods National Park is to drive.
-It's a quick and easy drive across the Golden Gate Bridge through Marin County.
+It's an easy drive across the Golden Gate Bridge through Marin County.
 From most places in San Francisco, it's about a 45 minute drive.